-The Quiet Corner during the Carter era nt Weather: In rights a central out to those ed each year to winners bring the Sewer Authority tured Once Upon Inclement Weather: In case of inclement weather, check WINY or call the Center after 10:15 a.m. to see if it is open.
-(860-779- Happy New Year to you all.
+Inclement Weather: In case of inclement weather, check WINY or call the Center after 10:15 a.m. to see if it is open.
+(860-779-7250).
+Happy New Year to you all.
 May 2025 be filled with happiness and good health for you and your families.
 To those of you who are grieving, my sincere sympathies.
 Several close family members passed away this time of year, so I can easily empathize.
 As you all know, over the holidays, our oldest living President, James Earl Carter, the 39th U.S. President, went home to our Creator.
 Carter's oneterm presidency (1977-1981) was not considered very successful; some considered it a failure.
 The Iran hostage crisis was a low-point.
-The Camp Accords, with Israeli Prime Minister Menachem Begin and Egyptian President Anwar Sadat, a highpoint.
+The Camp Accords, David with Israeli Prime Minister Menachem Begin and Egyptian President Anwar Sadat, a highpoint.
 "He made human theme of U.S. policy...Two cabinet-level departments ---Energy and Education--were created under Carter."
 However, It was in his retirement that he went on to do his greatest good---as a great humanitarian.
-In his "retirement" years Carter and his wife worked hands-on for Habit for Humanity, helping build a house each year for many years.
+In his "retirement" years Carter and hands-on for Habit for Humanity, helping build a house er in this state, being the each year for many years.
 Instead of a normal presidential library, he established the Carter Center at Emory University from which "the Carters travelled widely on peacemaking and other humanitarian missions."
 In 2002 he was awarded the Nobel Peace Prize for "decades of untiring effort to try to find peaceful solutions to international conflict."
 (Nobelprize.org).
-May we imitate his goodness and compassion and reach help.
+May we imitate his goodness and compassion and reach